jestinbin/clone-redis/README.md

 	- note: the launcher has only been tested on MacOS
 - **bench_raw**: a simple benchmark to determine requests per second throughput.
 The server is real, while the client is mocked
 - **bench_sdk**: similiar to bench_raw, but the client uses the sdk code
+- **persistence_counter**: uses the store's persistence.
+To be started multiple times.
+Each activation is a set command with a 5-second expiration time.
+Depending on how long you wait, the next counter number will be provided, or it will restart from 1.